raenpayne/part-time-salaries/User-Guide.md

 # Install Python

-To run this ptsalary.py you'll need to ensure your computer has Python installed and that you have version 3.x or higher.
+To run this ptsalary.py script you'll need to ensure your computer has Python installed and that you have version 3.x or higher.
 Versions of Python prior to 3.x will not be able to run the script.